dice-group/dice-embeddings/README.md

 3. **train.txt**, **valid.txt** and **test.txt** must be in either N-triples format or standard link prediction dataset format.

 4. For instance, 'KGs/Family' contains only **train.txt**.
-To evaluate quality of Shallom embeddings, we rely on the k-fold cross validation metric.
+To evaluate quality of Shallom ([Research paper](https://arxiv.org/abs/2101.09090) and [conference presentation](https://www.youtube.com/watch?v=LUDpdgdvTQg)) embeddings, we rely on the k-fold cross validation metric.
 Concretely, executing ```python main.py --path_dataset_folder 'KGs/Family' --model 'Shallom' --num_folds_for_cv 10 --max_num_epochs 1```
 results in generating **Mean and standard deviation of raw MRR in 10-fold cross validation => 0.768, 0.023**.
 Moreover, all necessary information including embeddings are stored in DAIKIRI_Storage folder (if does not exist it will be created).

-Shallom is our most recent knowledge graph embedding model.
-More information can be found in ([Research paper](https://arxiv.org/abs/2101.09090) and [conference presentation](https://www.youtube.com/watch?v=LUDpdgdvTQg)).

 5. Most link prediction benchmark datasets contain the train, validation and test datasets (see 'KGs/FB15K-237', 'KGs/WN18RR' or 'KGs/YAGO3-10').
 To evaluate quality of embeddings, we rely on the standard metric, i.e. mean reciprocal rank (MRR).
 Executing ```python main.py --path_dataset_folder 'KGs/WN18RR' --model 'Shallom' --max_num_epochs 1```